mtyadev/project_recommendations_with_ibm/README.md

 # project_recommendations_with_ibm
 Building a recommendation engine for articles on the IBM Watson Studio platform.
-The goal is to leverage machine learning best practices to suggest new articles users like given their platform usage.
+The goal is to leverage machine learning best practices to suggest new articles users will like given their platform usage.

 # Installation